ZenusLouis/JS-Testing/Readme.md

 The frontend testing suite is located in the `TestFrontEnd` directory.
 It contains Jasmine tests to verify the functionality of the frontend components and interactions.
 To run these tests, follow these steps:

 1. Navigate to the `TestFrontEnd` directory.
 2. Run `npm update` to ensure all modules are updated to their latest versions.
+If you have error when update you can try `npm update --force`
 3. Run `npx jasmine` to execute the frontend tests using Jasmine.

 For setting up Jasmine for frontend testing, please refer to the [Jasmine documentation](https://jasmine.github.io/setup/nodejs.html).